mohini-sri90/docs/docs/cep_workbench.md

 # Introduction

-CEP Workbench is a [DataTorrent RTS Service](services/#overview) that allows users to govern Drools Workbench assets.
+CEP Workbench is a [DataTorrent RTS Service](services/#overview) that is a customized Drools Workbench implementation.
 The service provides you with the capability to change the application functionality, using drools-based rules.

 The CEP Workbench service is pre-packaged with applications like Omni-channel Fraud Prevention and Account Takeover Prevention.
 Using this service, you can configure customized rules for an application in DT RTS.
 From the DT RTS console, you can access CEP Workbench service, create the customized rules, and then apply these rules to the application configuration before you launch the application.